uozuAho/mnist-ocr/README.md

 - try knn on binary images
 - renew benchmark figures of all classifiers
 - test preprocessing stages separately, see what gets best results
-- create preprocessing module for use among classifiers
 - use python 3